AaryanMagnani/MusicTiles/README.md

 If the last played note has an index 7, the next note can be picked from any of the 0 to 7 indices.

-Use of HTML, CSS and JavaScript languages.
+Use of HTML, CSS and JavaScript.

 Contributors: Aaryan Magnani, Neelay Yadav